A Direct Approach for Handling Contextual Bandits with Latent State Dynamics

 \section{Abstract}

-We revisit the finite-armed linear bandit model by \citet{nelson2022ContextLatent}, where contexts and rewards are governed by a finite hidden Markov chain. \citet{nelson2022ContextLatent} approach this model by a reduction to linear contextual bandits; but to do so, they actually introduce a simplification in which rewards are linear functions of the posterior probabilities over the hidden states given the observed contexts, rather than functions of the hidden states themselves.
-Their analysis (but not their algorithm) also does not take into account the estimation of the HMM parameters, and only tackles expected, not high-probability, bounds, which suffer in addition from unnecessary complex dependencies on the model (like reward gaps).
-We instead study the more natural model incorporating direct dependencies in the hidden states (on top of dependencies on the observed contexts, as is natural for contextual bandits) and also obtain stronger, high-probability, regret bounds for a fully adaptive strategy that estimates HMM parameters online.
-These bounds do not depend on the reward functions and only depend on the model through the estimation of the HMM parameters.
+We consider a linear contextual bandit model where contexts and rewards are governed by a finite hidden Markov chain.
+We first revisit the simplified model by \citet{nelson2022ContextLatent}, in which rewards are linear functions of the posterior probabilities over the hidden states given the observed contexts (called beliefs), rather than functions of the hidden states themselves.
+This simplified model may be handled through a direct reduction to standard linear contextual bandits.
+We extend the theoretical analysis of this reduction to take into account the estimation of the parameters of the hidden Markov model [HMM] in the regret bound and to provide high-probability bounds not depending anymore on the reward functions and only depending on the model through the estimation of the HMM parameters.
+Second, and most importantly, we instead study the more natural and more complex model incorporating direct dependencies in the hidden states (on top of dependencies on the observed contexts, as is natural for contextual bandits).
+Under a classic HMM forgetting condition, the main algorithmic tool introduced to cope with the various statistical dependencies that the reward structure introduces is to only periodically update reward-model parameters.